Pastoral and Priest Clergy Stole Patterns

-For tonight we will focus on one of my all time favorite vestment patterns: the 4 1/2″ wide pastoral or priest stole pattern.
-This is my all time favorite clergy stole pattern (at least for tonight.
+For tonight we will focus on one of my all-time favorite vestment patterns: the 4 1/2″ wide pastoral or priest stole pattern.
+This is my all-time favorite clergy stole pattern (at least for tonight.
 Tomorrow it is sure to be one of the other stole patterns and styles, and so it goes………….it gets hard to select just one style to be a favorite).
 What do I love about this 4 1/2″ wide clergy stole pattern?
 Well, having made it many times over, and refining the pattern several times along the way, the pattern had become “refined” with age.
-When it is worn by one person, if I notice it rides up the back of the neck, or the stole patterns is a bit to wide at the neckline, the neckline seam is adjusted, often by a very small amount of an eighth to a quarter of an inch.
-It took years to get to this point, and finally the time had come to seek the services of a professional pattern maker.
+When it is worn by one person, if I notice it rides up the back of the neck, or the stole pattern is a bit too wide at the neckline, the neckline seam is adjusted, often by a very small amount of an eighth to a quarter of an inch.
+It took years to get to this point, and finally, the time had come to seek the services of a professional pattern maker.